beast-dev/doc/_posts/2018-10-24-measuring-performance.md

 than others and we could allow a lower ESS for those.
 A high ESS is more important the more we are interested in the tails of the distribution of a parameter.
 So some parameters, in particular those that are part of the substition model such as the transition-transversion ratio `kappa` are down weighted.
-Changing these are computationally expensive, requiring a complete recalculation of the likelihood for the partition, but we are rarely interested in the value.
+Changing these is computationally expensive, requiring a complete recalculation of the likelihood for the partition, but we are rarely interested in the value.
 We simply want to marginalize our other parameters over their distributions.
 So we can accept a lower ESS for `kappa` as the cost of focusing on other parameters.